5 Fresh Foods You Shouldn't Keep in Your Refrigerator

 As it turns out, the refrigerator is not the go-to storage unit for all your produce.
-Below are 5 types of produce you shouldn't keep in your fridge.
+Below are five types of produce you shouldn't keep in your fridge.

-Basil: Tomatoes and basil go well together on your plate and it turns out they have similar needs in the storage department too.
-Like tomatoes, basil loves the heat, so extended periods of time in a cold environment like a refrigerator causes it to wilt prematurely.
-Basil will do best if it’s stored on your counter and treated as you would fresh cut-flowers.
-A fresh bunch of basil can be stored for in a cup of water (change it every day or two) away from direct sunlight.
+Fresh herbs like basil, parsley and cilantro actually don't belong in the fridge.
+Extended periods of time in a cold environment like a refrigerator causes them to wilt prematurely.
+Fresh herbs do best when stored on your counter and treated as you would fresh cut-flowers.
+A fresh bunch of basil can be stored in a cup of water (change it every day or two) away from direct sunlight.
 Covering it loosely with a plastic bag will help keep it moist (but make sure the bag has an opening to allow for some fresh air to seep in).

 Pictured recipe: Air-Fryer Broccoli & Cheese Baked Potatoes